krishna-dhulipalla/AG-Kernel-Monitor/README.md

 ### Preferred: Open VSX extension

-Install `AG Kernel Monitor` from Open VSX inside VS Code or compatible editors.
+Install `Antigravity Context Monitor` from Open VSX inside VS Code or compatible editors.

 After install:

-1. Open the `AG Monitor` sidebar
+1. Open the `AG Context` sidebar
 2. Keep the sidebar visible while using Antigravity if you want live updates
 3. Use VS Code settings if you want to change refresh behavior or config path